 Training is one of the most important functions of a modern fire rescue agency.
-For Greater Naples Fire Rescue to fulfill its mission of service to the community, the Professional Development Section must monitor changing environments and requirements and provide adequate training opportunities for personnel to respond safely to an emergency.
-The mission of the Professional Development Section is to enhance customer service delivery by providing safe, high quality, progressive, and effective training, education, and professional development programs.
+For Greater Naples Fire Rescue to fulfill its mission of service to the community, the Training and Professional Development Section must monitor changing environments and requirements and provide adequate training opportunities for personnel to respond safely to an emergency.
+The mission of the Training and Professional Development Section is to enhance service delivery by providing safe, high quality, progressive, and effective training, education, and professional development programs.

 • The Assistant Chief oversees the management of the section, ensures quality control and compliance, advises on program development and strategic guidance, and works with local, state, and regional partners to ensure the sustainability and relevancy of programs.

-• The Division Chief of EMS monitors trends in EMS, advises on best practices, ensures quality control and compliance with EMS standards, works with local, regional, and state partners to ensure our EMS programs aline with cutting edge practices.
+• The Division Chief of EMS monitors trends in EMS, advises on best practices, delivers training and ensures quality control and compliance with EMS standards, works with local, regional, and state partners to ensure our EMS programs align with cutting edge practices.

 • The Captain of Special Operations and Acquired Structures oversees the management of our four programs: Marine Emergency Response Team (MERT), Dive Rescue, Urban Search and Rescue Team 635, and Hazardous Materials response.
 Working with team leaders, ensures compliance with best practices, develops team budgets, and works with local, regional, and state partners to maintain a best practice strategy.
 Additionally, coordinates specialty training opportunities, including acquired structure training and compliance with applicable NFPA Standards.

 • The Training Captain works under the direction of the Division Chief, is the lead instructor during training sessions, is responsible for delivering quality training through defined objectives and proving direction to associate instructors.
 The safety of the personnel on the training ground is paramount and the Training Captain will be the head Safety Officer during training sessions.